Disease Guide ·Bloat (GDV) ·2026

 0What are the signs of bloat in dogs?

-The most obvious sign is a swollen, hard, distended abdomen.
-Unproductive retching — trying to vomit but nothing comes up — is a hallmark symptom.
-Other signs include excessive drooling, restlessness and pacing, rapid shallow breathing, weakness, and pale gums.
-Your dog may look at their belly, seem anxious, or refuse to lie down.
-If you see these signs, don't wait — get to an emergency vet immediately.
-Minutes matter with bloat.
+Swollen, hard, distended abdomen.
+Unproductive retching - trying to vomit but nothing comes up - is hallmark.
+Excessive drooling, restlessness, rapid shallow breathing, weakness, pale gums.
+Refusing to lie down.
+This is a TIME-CRITICAL EMERGENCY - get to emergency vet immediately.

 1How much does bloat surgery cost?